Functions

 The *function.json* file defines the function's trigger, bindings, and other configuration settings.
 Every function has one and only one trigger.

-property is where you configure both triggers and bindings.
+The `bindings` property is where you configure both triggers and bindings.

 All triggers and bindings have a direction property in the *function.json* file:

-For triggers, the direction is always in
+* For triggers, the direction is always `in`

-Input and output bindings use in
+* Input and output bindings use `in` and `out`

-, only the Advanced editor is available via the Integrate tab in the portal.
+* Some bindings support a special direction `inout`.
+If you use `inout`, only the **Advanced editor** is available via the **Integrate** tab in the portal.

 *Durable Functions* is an extension of Azure Functions that lets you write stateful functions in a serverless compute environment.